alexhernandezgarcia/gflownet/README.md

 ### Proxy

-The Proxy plays a crucial role in computing rewards for the actions taken within an environment.
-In other words, In the context of GFlowNets, the proxy can be thought of as a transformation function `R(x) = g(e(x))`, where `e(x)` represents an encoding or transformation or computes the score of the generated output `x`, and `g` translates this into a reward (i.e. `R(x)`).
-For example, if the word `Alex` is sampled in our Scrabble environment and is valid in our vocabulary, it might receive a score of 39.
-If `g` is the identity function, then our reward would directly be equal to the proxy score (i.e. `e(x)`).
-While in many environments the proxy functions is a simple scorer, in more complex settings (like molecule generation where it could be an energy function), we consistently refer to it as the Proxy in the GFlowNet library.
+We use the term "[proxy](gflownet/proxy/base.py)" to refer to the function or model that provides the rewards for the states of an environment.
+In other words, In the context of GFlowNets, the proxy can be thought of as a function $E(x)$ from which the reward is derived: $R(x) = g(E(x))$, where $g$ is a function that transforms the proxy values into non-zero rewards, that is "the higher the reward the better".
+For example, we can implement a proxy that simulates the scores of a word in the Scrabble game.
+That is, the [`ScrabbleScorer`](gflownet/proxy/scrabble.py) proxy computes the sum of the score of each letter of a word.
+For the word "CAT" that is $E(x) = 3 + 1 + 1 = 5$.
+While in many environments the proxy functions is a simple scorer, more complex settings like molecule or [crystal generation](gflownet/proxy/crystals/dave.py) may be use proxies that represent the energy or a property predicted by a pre-trained machine learning model.

+Adapting the gflownet library for a new task will also likely require implementing your own proxy, which is usually fairly simple, as illustrated in the documentation.

 ### Policies (Forward and Backward)